 U.S. Dept. of Justice.
 Bureau of Justice Statistics.
 ANNUAL SURVEY OF JAILS: JURISDICTION-LEVEL DATA, 1994.
 Conducted by U.S. Dept. of Commerce, Bureau of the Census.
 ICPSR ed.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [producer and distributor], 2001. http://doi.org/10.3886/ICPSR06538.v1
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [producer and distributor], 2001. https://doi.org/10.3886/ICPSR06538.v1

-Persistent URL: http://doi.org/10.3886/ICPSR06538.v1
+Persistent URL: https://doi.org/10.3886/ICPSR06538.v1

 Date of Collection: